-IL&FS case: Raj Thackeray to appear before ED at Mumbai office, prohibitory orders imposed in area
+IL&FS case: Raj Thackeray appears before ED at Mumbai office, prohibitory orders imposed in area

 Security was tightened and MNS leader Sandeep Deshpande was detained as a preventive measure.

-Police on Thursday imposed prohibitory orders outside the Mumbai office of the Enforcement Directorate where Maharashtra Navnirman Sena chief Raj Thackeray has been summoned for questioning, PTI reported.
+Police on Thursday imposed prohibitory orders outside the Mumbai office of the Enforcement Directorate where Maharashtra Navnirman Sena chief Raj Thackeray arrived for questioning around 11 am, ANI reported.
 The investigating agency issued the summons as part of its investigation into alleged money laundering in the Infrastructure Leasing and Financial Services group.

 The prohibitory orders were issued under Section 144 of the Code of Criminal Procedure, which bars unlawful assembly of more than four people.

 Police officials said that the decision to ban gatherings was taken in view of a likely law and order situation.
 “Raj [Thackeray] has appealed his party workers not to throng outside the ED office but we don’t want to take any chances,” an unidentified police official was quoted as saying.
-Thackeray was asked to appear for questioning around 10.30 am at the agency’s office in Ballard Pier in South Mumbai.

-MNS leader Sandeep Deshpande was detained by Shivaji Park police as a preventive measure, ANI reported.
+Earlier in the day, MNS leader Sandeep Deshpande was detained by Shivaji Park police as a preventive measure, ANI reported.
 On Wednesday, police officials served notices to many party workers under Section 149 (to prevent cognisable offences) of the Code of Criminal Procedure as a precaution.

 Heavy police force was stationed outside the agency’s office as officials anticipated a crowd to be present when Thackeray reached for questioning.
 “The area outside the ED office has been covered with barricades from three sides of the building and there is just one way to enter or exit,” PTI quoted an unidentified official as saying.